 Our treatments can be tailored to meet the unique needs of each of our patients.
 After we perform a comprehensive exam, we may recommend one or more of the following solutions for your child:

-• Tooth Bonding: In the case of a chipped or damaged tooth, we can use composite resin to repair and rebuild your smile.
+Tooth Bonding: In the case of a chipped or damaged tooth, we can use composite resin to repair and rebuild your smile.
 Although, tooth bonding is a temporary procedure that should be followed up with restorative dental treatment.
+To learn more about the dental bonding process, see Tooth Bonding.

-• Mouthguards For Sports: We can build a custom mouthguard to help protect your teeth and jaw from injury during contact sports.
+Mouthguards For Sports: We can build a custom mouthguard to help protect your teeth and jaw from injury during contact sports.
 Better than store-bought options, it is digitally molded to perfectly fit their smile and optimized for excellent protection.
+To learn more about the benefits of custom mouthguards, see Mouthguards.

 Depending on your child’s unique needs, we may also recommend root canal therapy, dental fillings, treatment for gingivitis, and early-stage orthodontics.